alvarovm/gRASPA/graspa-sycl/README.md

 source  /opt/intel/oneapi/setvars.sh
 cmake -DUSE_SYCL=1 . -Bbuild
 cd build && make
 ```
+Execute `module use cmake` if you are using Aurora.

 After compilarion the binary will be located in `gRASPA/graspa-sycl/bin`.